philipturner/metal-benchmarks/README.md

 ## Pipelines per ALU

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
 On A14, we might have separate F16 and F32 pipelines (1.5 F32 @ 3 cycles).
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
-For simplicity, we assume fused F16/F32 pipelines with 6 cycles for F32.
+It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
+For simplicity, we omit the fractional pipelines for A14.
 Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.
 Integer pipelines process both I32 and U32 with the same latency.

-F32 and simple I32 pipelines:
+Floating-point and simple integer pipelines
-- 3 cycles: FFMA32 (A14 takes 6 cycles unless F16), FCMPSEL32, IADD32
+- 3 cycles: FFMA16, FFMA32 (M1+ only), F/ICMPSEL32, IADD32
-- 3 cycles: FFMA32 (A14 takes 6 cycles unless F16), FCMPSEL32, IADD32
+- 3 cycles: FFMA16, FFMA32 (M1+ only), F/ICMPSEL32, IADD32
-- 3 cycles: FFMA32 (A14 takes 6 cycles unless F16), FCMPSEL32, IADD32
+- 3 cycles: FFMA16, FFMA32 (M1+ only), F/ICMPSEL32, IADD32
 - 4 cycles: convert I32 to F32, round F32 to U32/I32

+Complex integer and bitwise pipelines:
+- TODO

+TODO: Sort out the number of unique pipelines.
+Does a separate Int64 pipeline exist, similar to what AMD has?
+Concurrent execution may allow for better performance in metal-float64.
+Are bitwise pipelines independent of complex integer?
+Does IMAD delegate the add to one of the dedicated IADD32 pipelines?

 ## Instruction Throughputs